substrate-cli/substrate-cli-windows/README.md

 Substrate CLI directions, for Windows.

 # run substrate-cli
+make sure to download and run docker daemon before running substrate-cli.
 cd into the directory and summon a terminal from that directory, type in '.\subs2.bat', or simply double click subs2.bat
+if downloaded via a zip then make sure to extract the folder and then summoning a powershell terminal from that directory.
 ```bash
 .\subs2.bat
 ```